WithoutATowel/sjphotography-rebuild/README.md

             - Informs SASS to watch the file and update the CSS whenever SASS file changes.

 TODO
-- Some pictures distorted on mobile.
-Looks like the modal has a max-height, and images are squished to fit.
 - Am I actually using Whitenoise?
 Remove?